 Doors: 8:00 pm / Show: 9:00 pm

-Since then Langston has shown a passion and love for country music, and his unique voice and songwriting have sparked a wildfire fan base across the country.
-Selling out shows across the southeast, including the huge accomplishment at the Georgia Theatre on Nov.
-7, 2015, dreams are starting to come true for Langston.
+Since then Langston has shown a passion and love for country music, while his unique voice and songwriting have sparked a wildfire fan base across the country.
+Selling out shows across the Southeast, including the Georgia Theatre three times, dreams are starting to come true for Langston.
 “To be given the opportunity to not only play on that stage, but to headline the theatre, where I’ve seen many acts perform such as: Luke Bryan, Brantley Gilbert, and Corey Smith, who are guys I look up to, it was an honor and a night I will never forget.”

 Langston, now a Music City resident in Nashville, TN, has created his own style and sound from a variety of influences.
 Growing up listening to everything from Alan Jackson to the Eagles, Langston has crafted a fresh, new country music sound that is ready for take off.
-Langston, now 24 years old, has a publishing deal with Sony ATV, and is managed by KP Entertainment.
+Langston, now 26 years old, has a publishing deal with Sony ATV, and is managed by KP Entertainment.
 His current single “Prob’ly At A Bar” is out now.

 215 N. Lumpkin St